fonoster/goodtok/README.md

 echo -n '{"gtid":"g-7b7c46fb05","server":"http://localhost:6789/v1"}' | base64
 ```

-If no server is specified, the client will default to `https://api.goodtok.io/v1`.
+The client will default to `https://api.goodtok.io/v1` if no server is specified.

-A customer token is a [JSON Web Token](https://jwt.io/) with necessay claims to authenticate the user and connect to the signaling server.
+A customer token is a [JSON Web Token](https://jwt.io/) with necessary claims to authenticate the user and connect to the signaling server.
 Here is an example of the claims for a customer token:

 ```json
 {